Buzz Arlett: Professional career

 On January 26, 1931, the Philadelphia Phillies purchased Arlett's contract from Oakland.
 Arlett played the entire 1931 season for Philadelphia and it was his only MLB season.
 Already 32 years old, Arlett had an impressive season as a hitter but was regarded as a poor fielder.
 Although Arlett began his career at about 185 pounds, he had gained approximately 50 pounds during his career and had become a sluggish fielder.
 He was used in 94 games as an outfielder and only 13 as a first baseman.
 Although he compiled a .313 batting average and hit 18 home runs — fourth in the National League — his lackluster fielding led the Phillies to use him as a pinch-hitter for much of the season.

 In 1932, Philadelphia sold Arlett's contract to the Baltimore Orioles of the International League.
 Playing for the Orioles in 1932, Arlett twice hit four home runs in a single game.
 On June 2, 1932, he hit home runs in consecutive at bats against the team from Reading, Pennsylvania.
 He repeated the feat on July 4, 1932, again against Reading, hitting a grand slam batting right-handed and three more home runs batting left-handed.
 He led the league that year with 54 home runs and 144 runs batted in.
 Arlett's record of 54 home runs in 1932 is the second-highest annual total in International League history, and through the 2003 season no International League batter has equalled or surpassed Arlett's 54 home runs.

 In 1933, Arlett led the league again with 39 home runs for the Orioles.
 In 1934, Arlett briefly started the season with the Birmingham Barons and then moved to the Minneapolis Millers of the American Association.
 During his season with the Millers, he hit 41 home runs that year with 132 runs batted in and earned a .319 batting average.

 In 1935, he raised his batting average to .360 hitting 25 home runs and driving in 101 runs.
 In 1936, Arlett hit .316, but was limited to 193 at bats.
 In 1937, Arlett played briefly for the Syracuse Chiefs, but then retired.
 He returned to Minneapolis to settle with his family.

 Arlett finished his career as the all-time minor league home run and RBI leader with career totals of 432 home runs and 1786 runs batted in.
 He now ranks second in both categories among all minor-league players.
-(He was surpassed by Héctor Espino for home runs and Nick Cullop for RBIs.)
+(He was surpassed by Mike Hessman for home runs and Nick Cullop for RBIs.)
 In his career as a minor-league player, Arlett earned a .341 batting average and a .604 slugging percentage.
-Arlett retired with a 108-93 record and a 3.42 earned run average as a minor-league pitcher.
+Arlett retired with a 108–93 record and a 3.42 earned run average as a minor-league pitcher.